AFZidan/dropshipping-woocommerce/README.txt

 2. ![Alt text](https://knawat.com/wp-content/uploads/2019/05/sc11.png?raw=true "Settings")

 == Changelog ==
+= 3.0.3 =
+* ADDED support for WordPress 6.x and WooCommece 6.5
+* FIX: sync orders with Knawat
+* FIX: sync products with Knawat

 = 3.0.2 =
 * FIX: import products is not working with a huge count of products